The Norman Trials Bikes.

 _______

-Well it was a guy named Glynn Thomas that had a Norman B2 trials bike that made me want to get into the trials game.
+and a chap named Glynn Thomas that had a Norman B2 trials bike that made me want to get into the trials game, the bike

 Photo Courtesy Edward Freeman...

-This is a photo of a young Ted Freeman riding the B2 Norman in the Southern National Trial of 1955...
+This is a photo of a young Ted Freeman riding the James in the Southern National Trial of 1955... he had just sold the Norman B2 to Glynn Thomas.

 Story at bottom of page...